vstevensf/medicare_hos/README.md

 ## Features

 - Feature 1: Preprocess datasets from PUFs (public use files)
-- Feature 2: Visualize data with ggplot2-based plots
+- Feature 2:
-- Feature 3: Run regression models with a single function
+- Feature 3:

 - Preprocessing not included in this repo: conversion of ASCII PUF files to csv (converted files included here) using Medicare HOS user manuals
+- TODO: visualize data with ggplot2-based plots (2), run regression models with a single function (3)

 ## Installation

-Provide instructions on how to install and set up your R project.
-Depending on the nature of your project (an R package, script, or Shiny app), the installation steps may vary.

 ### Option 1: Install from GitHub